 In a decision that will have widespread ramifications in the building and legal industries, His Honour Judge Woodward determined that the Lacrosse builder’s negligence in installing unsuitable cladding was the result of breaches by the Building Surveyor, Architects and Fire Engineer; and that these consultants are liable for the $5.7million repair costs.

 VCAT attributes liability to Consultants for fire

-His Honour Judge Woodard handed down his decision that the Lacrosse builder, LU Simon Pty Ltd, was not to blame for installing flammable wall cladding that rapidly carried a fire up the apartment building.
+His Honour Judge Woodward handed down his decision that the Lacrosse builder, LU Simon Pty Ltd, was not to blame for installing flammable wall cladding that rapidly carried a fire up the apartment building.

-Considering how quickly the fire spread up the walls of the Lacrosse building, it is unsurprising that His Honour found that the aluminum composite panels (which have a non-fire retardant polyethylene core) were not ‘suitable materials’ fit for use in the large apartment building under s 8(b) the Domestic Building Contracts Act 1995 (Vic).
+Considering how quickly the fire spread up the walls of the Lacrosse building, it is unsurprising that His Honour found that the aluminium composite panels (which have a non-fire retardant polyethylene core) were not ‘suitable materials’ fit for use in the large apartment building under S 8(b) the Domestic Building Contracts Act 1995 (Vic).
 As such, they were not compliant with the ‘Deemed-To-Satisfy’ provisions of the Building Code of Australia (BCA), which contains technical provisions mandating the proper design and construction protocol of buildings and other structures.

 It was held that, although the LU Simon was primarily liable to pay damages to the owners for the breach of the Building Contract, this breach arose due to the failure of the consultants to exercise due care and skill in their roles during the planning stages of the Lacrosse project.